-But the Pythagorean system is probably the one you’re using right now.
+But the Pythagorean Numerology system is probably the one you’re using right now.

-In this article, we’re going to delve into the history of this system and some of the core principles that you’ll need to know.
+In this article, we’re going to delve into this system’s history and some of the core principles you’ll need to know.

 The History of the Pythagorean System

-To understand where the Pythagorean system comes from, we need to go back further than you may think.
-Though anyone who knows of Pythagoras will know this system comes from Ancient Greece, its origins date back even further.
+To understand where the Pythagorean Numerology system comes from, we need to go back further than you may think.
+Though anyone who knows of Pythagoras will see this system comes from Ancient Greece, its origins date back even further.

 All systems used in modern numerology can trace their roots back to the Chaldean system.
 The Chaldeans were a race of people who ruled over ancient Babylon for nearly a century.
 There were among the first to look to numbers to provide answers about life’s big questions.